runtian97/Python-code/README.md

 ### Sets:
 //data type for **mutable unordered** collections of unique elements
-// one application of sets is to remove duplicates from a list, for example:
+// one application of sets is to remove duplicates from a list, **in sets, there is no repeating elements**, for example:
 ```
 numbers = [1, 2, 6, 3, 1, 1, 6]
 unique_nums = set(numbers)
 print(unique_nums)
 {1, 2, 3, 6}
 ```

 //Sets support the **in** operator the same as lists do.
 You can add elements to sets using the **add** method, and remove elements using the **pop** method,